pikvm/ustreamer/README.md

 ```
 Then access the web interface at port 8080 (e.g. http://raspberrypi.local:8080).
 ## EDID
 Container will set HDMI EDID before starging ustreamer.
-Use `NO_EDID=1` to not set EDID.
-Use `EDID_HEX=xx` to specify custom EDID data.
+Use `-e NO_EDID=1` to not set EDID.
+Use `-e EDID_HEX=xx` to specify custom EDID data.

 -----
 # Raspberry Pi Camera Example